List of The League of Gentlemen characters: Job Centre

 At the end of Series 1, Ross reveals that he is an undercover agent who has been inspecting Pauline.
 Naturally, he fires her, forcing her to sit the Restart course which, in Series 2, is now being led by Cathy Carter-Smith (Shearsmith), who is just as bad as, if not worse than, Pauline.
 After Mickey stands up for her, she leaves the class and briefly works with him at the Burger Me fast-food restaurant but is fired when she spoils Ross's veggie burger in revenge.
 In an act of desperation Pauline, with the help of Mickey, takes Ross hostage in the Jobcentre and demands her job back.
 However, they are not noticed, partly due to the epidemic and partly due to the fact that no one realises Ross is missing.
 Ross eventually tricks Mickey and escapes, returning later to have Pauline arrested.
 As an interesting side note, moments before she is arrested, Pauline is about to take a bite from a sandwich which she had just bought from Eunice Evans' stall.
 When she sees Ross with a police officer, she drops the sandwich in surprise.
 Presumably, had she eaten the sandwich she would have been poisoned.

-In Series 3, Pauline is serving time at HM Clitclink Prison alongside Eunice Evans, nicknamed "The Royston Poisoner," whom she bullies and extorts pens from for temporary possession of 'The Exocet', an item featured later in Lance's joke shop.
+In Series 3, Pauline is serving time at HM Prison Clitclink alongside Eunice Evans, nicknamed "The Royston Poisoner," whom she bullies and extorts pens from for temporary possession of "The Exocet", an item featured later in Lance's joke shop.
 She is given early release when she strikes a deal with Ross to discover how Mickey's family has been cheating the employment system.
 However, she feels guilty for her involvement and she and Mickey sleep together and become engaged, cementing their love for each other.
 Mickey was dressed as a woman at the time and he asks Pauline if that was the reason she had sex with him, but she tells him it was not.
-Pauline then has sex with Ross to make sure he does not tell Mickey about their deal (although it is also implied she has actually been attracted to him all this time—these two liaisons and subsequent marriage suggest Pauline is bisexual), but he decides to tell him anyway.
+Pauline then has sex with Ross to make sure he does not tell Mickey about their deal (although it is also implied she has actually been attracted to him all this time — these two liaisons and subsequent marriage suggest Pauline is bisexual), but he decides to tell him anyway.
 He claims that he is doing this because "you made me hate my job!"
 Pauline runs to get to Mickey before Ross exposes her, and is nearly hit by the speeding Legz Akimbo van (driven by Geoff) before being saved by Lance, who sacrifices his life to save hers.
 She and Mickey get married, and even Ross applauds the happy couple.